-Students not sufficiently advanced for admission to life classes are offered facilities for modelling from the antique cast, and as soon as they have acquired sufficient proficiency to admit them to in Polasek life classes, they are immediately promoted without the payment of any further fee.
+[19] N Students not sufficiently advanced for admission to life classes are offered facilities for modelling from the antique cast, and as soon as they have acquired sufficient proficiency to admit them to life classes, they are immediately promoted without the payment of any further fee.
+Some practical knowledge of the use of clay and a true conception of form in the round are of manifest advantage to both painter and illustrator.
+Students in sculpture are permitted to work in the drawing and painting classes and recommended to work therein.